-Satisfactory and Unsatisfactory clinical grading is not calculated into the grade point average; however is part of the final grade of each course.
-All theory hours are completed prior to clinical hours and theory must be passed with a cumulative grade of 75% in order to begin clinical and remain in the program.
+Satisfactory and Unsatisfactory clinical grading is not calculated into the grade point average; however, it is part of the final grade of each course.
+All theory hours are completed before clinical hours, and theory must be passed with a cumulative grade of 75% to begin clinical and remain in the program.

-Both theory and clinical must be passed in order to complete the program.
+Both theory and clinical must be passed to complete the program.

-The instructor is the final authority on assignment of grade.
+The instructor is the final authority on the assignment of grades.
 Any questions regarding grades are to be discussed with the instructor for that course.

-Final grade point average for program is based upon an average of all final grades in theory.
+The final grade point average for the program is based on an average of all final grades in theory.